Reynolds declares emergency, orders closures of restaurants, bars, casinos, fitness centers and more

 The proclamation also suspends the requirement that a person to apply for registration of newly-purchased vehicle within 30 days and the requirement that a person has new plates within 45 days after the purchase.

-- Steve Liewer of the Lee BHM News Service contributed to this report.
+— Steve Liewer of the Lee BHM News Service and David Pitt of the Associated Press contributed to this report.

 (0) comments